mrowa44/deel-task/questions.md

 - Using a function passed down in a prop
 - Using context api
-- Using a state management like Redux
+- Using a state management library like Redux

 4. Give 2 ways to prevent components from re-rendering.